pemcg/manageiq-automation-howto-guide/chapter15/approval_and_quota.md

 The quota checking process for a VM Provision Request is entered as a result of the _MiqProvisionRequest\_starting_ event being triggered.
 This results in a Provisioning Profile lookup to read the value of the _get\_quota\_state\_machine_ attribute, which by default is _ProvisionRequestQuotaVerification_ for an Infrastructure VM Provision Request.
 The second relationship from the event runs the _Default_ Instance of this State Machine.

-The Schema for the _ProvisionRequestQuotaVerification_ State Machine is...
+The Schema for the _ProvisionRequestQuotaVerification_ State Machine is:
 <br> <br>
 ![screenshot](images/screenshot37.png?)

 <br>
-...and the _Default_ Instance has the following Field values...
+The _Default_ Instance has the following Field values:
 <br> <br>
 ![screenshot](images/screenshot38.png)
 <br>